Heterotic solitons on four-manifolds: Heterotic solitons and the moduli of manifolds of type

 \subsection{Heterotic solitons}

-If $P$ is the trivial principal bundle over $M$, that is $P=M$, the triple $(M,P,\mathfrak{c})$ reduces simply to the oriented four-manifold $M$.
-In this case, the configuration space of the four-dimensional Heterotic system, which we denote by $\Conf_{\kappa}(M)$, consists of all triples of the form $(g,\varphi,\alpha)$, where $g$ is a Riemannian metric on $M$, $\varphi$ is a closed 1-form and $\alpha$ is a 1-form.
-The Heterotic system reduces to:
+Assuming that $P$ is the trivial principal bundle over $M$, that is $P=M$, the triple $(M,P,\mathfrak{c})$ reduces to the oriented four-manifold $M$.
+In this case, the configuration space of four-dimensional Heterotic supergravity, which we denote by $\Conf_{\kappa}(M)$, consists of all triples of the form $(g,\varphi,\alpha)$, where $g$ is a Riemannian metric on $M$, $\varphi$ is a closed 1-form and $\alpha$ is a 1-form.
+Four-dimensional Heterotic supergravity reduces to:

 for $(g,\varphi,\alpha)\in \Conf_{\kappa}(M)$.
-In the limit $\kappa \to 0$, the previous system recovers the \emph{generalized} Ricci solition system in four dimensions \cite{FernandezStreets} and therefore can be considered as a natural generalization of the latter in the context of Heterotic string theory corrections to the effective supergravity action.
+In the limit $\kappa \to 0$, the previous system recovers the \emph{generalized} Ricci soliton system in four dimensions \cite{FernandezStreets} and therefore can be considered as a natural generalization of the latter in the context of Heterotic string theory corrections to the effective supergravity action.
 We introduce now the following definition. \begin{definition} The (four-dimensional) \emph{Heterotic soliton system} consists of equations \eqref{eq:HeteroticRicci1} and \eqref{eq:HeteroticRicci2}.
 Solutions of the Heterotic soliton system are (four-dimensional) \emph{Heterotic solitons}. \end{definition}

-If we further impose $\alpha =\varphi$ the Heterotic soliton system further reduces to:
+If we further impose $\alpha =\varphi$ the Heterotic soliton system \eqref{eq:HeteroticRicci1}--\eqref{eq:HeteroticRicci2} further reduces to:

 for pairs $(g,\varphi)$ consisting on a Riemannian metric $g$ on $M$ and a closed 1-form $\varphi\in \Omega^1_{cl}(M)$.
 Equations \eqref{eq:motionNSNS1} and \eqref{eq:motionNSNS2} define, in physics terminology, the so-called \emph{NS-NS supergravity}.
 Consequently, we will refer to pairs $(g,\varphi)$ solving \eqref{eq:motionNSNS1} and \eqref{eq:motionNSNS2} as \emph{NS-NS pairs}.